February 1, June 1 and October 1.

-Public agencies, non-profit 501 (c)(3) organizations and other non-profit organizations; only Forum or Main Street level members of the National Trust for Historic Preservation are eligible to apply for funding under this program.
+Public agencies, non-profit 501 (c)(3) organizations and other non-profit organizations; only Organizational Level Forum or Main Street America level members of the National Trust for Historic Preservation are eligible to apply for funding under this program.

-National Trust Preservation Funds grants are intended to encourage preservation at the local level by providing seed money for preservation projects.
-The National Trust is particularly interested in projects that support economic, environmental and cultural sustainability in communities.
+National Trust Preservation Funds grants are intended to encourage preservation at the local level by providing seed money for preservation projects and supporting on-going preservation work.
+The grants are awarded for planning activities and education efforts focused on preservation.

 Grant projects must begin within six months of award date.
 Failure to begin the project in this timeframe may result in the cancellation of the grant and you will need to reapply for funding.